Year of Publication

 Findings indicated that eighth grade students generally outperformed the fourth grade on both the forced-choice and written responses, but both groups demonstrated conceptual difficulties in all three topics assessed.
 Thus, results from the current study support the assertion that students’ understanding of concepts related to energy flow in ecosystems is not at the expected level according to national science education standards and frameworks.
 Conceptual difficulties identified in the study are discussed along with implications and curricular recommendations.

 Arkwright, Ashlie Beals, "Fourth and Eighth Grade Students' Conceptions of Energy Flow through Ecosystems" (2014).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 3.